 The prize-winning Atigra (left) is a mid-wheel powerchair, which has been designed to be easily configurable, using just a few tools.

 It can be adjusted with the user seated, making it easy to ensure that all the elements are set to suit them exactly.

 The chassis benefits from patented ATR suspension, which gives a comfortable ride, even over the sort of undulating ground that is traditionally a problem for mid-wheeled chairs.
 It has powerful 300 W motors to cope with challenging terrain.

 The c-max stairclimbing wheelchair (right) is a specialised chair that will overcome virtually all obstacles, around the home or outdoors.
 Its compact dimensions and foldable footrest make it suitable for use on winding staircases and in buildings with narrow doorways: many users find it an ideal way of accessing an upstairs bathroom, for example.

 Little physical effort is required from the carer to operate the c-max, which can carry a maximum user weight of 25 stone (160 kg).

 Users of manual wheelchairs, whether self-propelled or attendant-assisted, can sometimes do with some help – and this is increasingly available in the form of add-on power units.
 In this way, you can retain the advantages of a manual chair, while getting extra assistance, depending on the system chosen, for long journeys, hills, rough terrain…

 Most power packs are designed to be used with most manual wheelchairs – but you really do need to check before you buy!

 Click to go straight to more information on:

-You can add power to self-propelling wheelchairs with a clever wheel-mounted system, such as the Alber E-motion (right).
+You can add power to self-propelling wheelchairs with a clever wheel-mounted system, such as the one shown on the right.